WSET Level 2 Award in Wines CLASSROOM

 You must successfully complete a multiple choice exam of 50 questions.
 The exam will take place the last day of classes.
 All students who pass will be issued an internationally-recognized WSET certificate and a lapel pin.

 Please ensure that you are available on the scheduled exam day.

 The course is taught in English.
 Other languages are available for the course book and exam.
 If interested, please inquire before you register.

-Includes: textbook, wines for in-class tasting, wine glasses, instruction and examination fees (for the class scheduled exam date).
-An examination resit fee for another date is $150 + tax.
+Includes: an eBook (not a textbook), wines for in-class tasting, wine glasses, wine mat, instruction and examination fees (for the class scheduled date).

 Please complete the on-line application form.
 Successful certifications will include your first name, middle name and last name.
 Only if your last name is to appear first on the certification, please contact Lisa a minimum of two weeks prior to course start.